chaunnybby7/codequiz/README.md

 ## What you will find on my website:

-__Step 1__: Click on <Start Quiz>
+__Step 1__: Click on `<start quiz>`
 - [x] Timer is on the top right of the landing page
 - [x] The countdown timer total time is 180 seconds with 12 questions
-- [x] The <View High Scores> link is on the top left of the landing page, it will redirect user to view all the high scores.  :tada:
+- [x] The `<view high scores>` link is on the top left of the landing page, it will redirect user to view all the high scores.  :tada:

 **Step** 2: Multiple Choice Questions quiz
-    - If the user answered the question wrong, 10 seconds will be penalized
+- [x] If the user answered the question wrong, 10 seconds will be penalized
-    - If the user answered the question correctly, the score will be incremented by one
+- [x] If the user answered the question correctly, the score will be incremented by one
-    - Below the answers, there will be an alert message notifying the user if answer is correct or wrong.
+- [x] Below the answers, there will be an alert message notifying the user if answer is correct or wrong.
 If the answer is wrong, there will be a correct answer shown.

-**Step 3**: Game is over when all questions have been answered or if the timer reaches zero.
+- [x] **Step 3**: Game is over when all questions have been answered or if the timer reaches zero.

 **Step 4**: When the quiz ends, the user is prompted to enter name and the score will be saved to local storage after clicking the <Submit> button.
-    - Sringify array in order to store in local
+- [x]  Sringify array in order to store in local
-    - Create a show current highscores function
+- [x] Create a show current highscores function
-    - Check if there is any in local storage
+- [x] Check if there is any in local storage
-    - <for> loop created to iterate the stored high scores and <append()> method for each round of new high score.
+- [x] <for> loop created to iterate the stored high scores and <append()> method for each round of new high score.

-**Step 5**: User can click "Reset High Scores" to clear the saved scores and click on <em>"Go Back"</em> to start quiz again.
+- [x] **Step 5**: User can click "Reset High Scores" to clear the saved scores and click on <em>"Go Back"</em> to start quiz again.